June 2010 California elections

-The California state elections, June 2010 were held on June 8, 2010 and included five propositions and two special elections, one for a State Senate seat and the other for a State Assembly seat.
+Elections were held in California on June 8, 2010.
+Five propositions and two special elections, one for a State Senate seat and the other for a State Assembly seat were on the ballot.
 Primary elections for all statewide offices, a seat to the United States Senate, all Californian seats to the House of Representatives, all of the seats of the State Assembly, and all even-numbered seats of the State Senate, along with the first round election for the nonpartisan Superintendent of Public Instruction were also held.

 Propositions

 Proposition 13

 Proposition 13 is a legislatively referred constitutional amendment prohibiting the reassessment of property values due to seismic retrofitting work.

 Proposition 14

 Proposition 14 is an initiative statute establishing nonpartisan blanket primaries.

 Proposition 15

 Proposition 15 is an initiative statute creating a public campaign finance system for Secretary of State elections.

 Proposition 16

 Proposition 16 is an initiative constitutional amendment requiring a two-thirds majority to establish or expand public electricity providers.